-The Winter months at North Bondi Fish mean one thing, Aperitivo Hour.
+The winter months at North Bondi Fish mean one thing: Aperitivo Hour.
 Actually, make that three things.
-To celebrate the change in season and their winter opening hours North Bondi fish have created not one but three cocktails perfect for your next session.
+To celebrate the change in season and their winter opening hours North Bondi Fish has created not one but three cocktails perfect for your next session.

 It’s a case of starting at one and working your way through with Aperitif #1 a divine mix of Regal Rogue bianco, rosemary, tonic and grapefruit, followed by, you guessed it, Aperitif #2 which pairs the Regal Rogue with rose, mint, lemon, strawberry and tonic – who said winter can’t be as fresh as a warm summer’s day?
 Aperitif #3 rounds things out with the Regal Rogye rosso, cinnamon, ginger, orange and ginger beer to give you three exquisite beverages to choose from.
 Oh, and we can’t forget the North Bondi Negronis, because let’s face it, a drinks list is frankly incomplete without one, and these guys give you two, classic for the purists or the barrel aged.

 Proving that good things come in threes, NBF also knows there are some occasions when only a warming cocktail will do and trust us, you'll want to work your way through these.
 The Irish Coffee is a winter take on the espresso martini, with salted caramel foam and of course chocolate.
 There's also a Hot Butter Spiced Rum with Sailor Jerry, vanilla, butter, cinnamon nutmeg and orange as well as the Kentucky Toddy, which is as fun to say as it is to drink, combining Makers Mark with apple liqeur, lemon and maple.